uk-denis/guessing_game/README.md

-- The title of the project: *Guessing game*
+# Guessing game
-- The date and time at which make was run: *Sun Jun 25 18:16:31 EEST 2023*
+- The date and time at which make was run: *Mon Jul  3 12:21:13 EEST 2023*
 - The number of lines of code contained in guessinggame.sh: *35*